Is “perception” the main barrier to adopting the Cloud for sensitive information?

 Nexor’s specialism is in ensuring the secure exchange of information into, out of, and within those cloud environments.
 You can read more about this in our white paper “Enabling secure information exchange in cloud environments“.

-It appears that the barrier to adopting the Cloud has moved on in the last 12 months – from a question of perception, to establishing trust in the Cloud Service Provider.
+It appears that the barrier to adopting the Cloud has moved on in the last 12 months – from a question of

 At the same time, we have seen a major change amongst our customer base in Government, Defence and Critical National Infrastructure, to explore, and in some cases, start, deploying the Cloud for storing sensitive information.

 Learn more about Nexor’s approach to cloud security.